Wilenty/7-Zip-X64-X86-with-Extracting-NSIS-script/README.md

 ---

-Changed default theme to, and added the "Extension" tab to sort by file-type - the column empty, but works:
+Changed default theme to, and added the "Extension" tab to sort by file-type - the column is empty, but works:
 <img src="https://i.imgur.com/Md00J0J.png" alt="current default theme">

 **Portable versions are compiled to support external 7z.dll, codecs, formats and hashes.**